aydindemircioglu/LIBLINEAR.gpu/README.md

 ## Notes

 - The GPU code might be still unoptimized, however it seems that the code is as fast as my 2x octa xeon e5-2670.
+As the GPU utiliziation (reported by nvidia-smi) seems to be very low (roughly 20%) it might be the serial code that keeps the GPU from flying.

 - Hyperthreading seems to hurt the multicore version of Liblinear.
 This should not hurt the GPU port though.